Go-to-Market Strategy with SAP CX: From Customer Data to Campaign Execution

 How Does Emarsys Execute GTM Campaigns?

 Lifecycle automation.
-Triggered workflows based on customer actions: welcome series for new contacts, product education for trial users, renewal reminders for existing customers, and win-back campaigns for churned accounts.
+Triggered workflows based on customer actions: welcome series for new contacts, product education for trial users, renewal reminders for existing customers, win-back campaigns for churned accounts.

 How Does Sales Cloud V2 Close GTM Pipeline?